 Independence, MO 64057

 Heidi has always enjoyed family history and research and is thrilled to be able to help others finding their family bloodlines.
-With over 30 years of experience and having some of the best research facilities in the United States right here in her back yard, she can't wait to see who is in your family.
-Owner of A Positive Genealogy, Adoption/DNA researcher, MGC Brick Walls group instructor, Midwest Genealogy Center volunteer, Genealogy KC Brick Wall class instructor 2018, Kansas City Irish Festival genealogy volunteer, former board member of the Jackson County Genealogical Society, DAR/SAR Application Assistance
+With over 30 years of experience and running a genealogy business for over a decade, she understands her customers’ needs.
+Owner of A Positive Genealogy, DNA analysis, Adoption/DNA researcher, Genealogy KC Brick Wall class instructor 2018, Kansas City Irish Festival genealogy volunteer, former board member of the Jackson County Genealogy Society, DAR/SAR Application Assistance

 Cash, Credit and Paypal